Kita-Hatsutomi Station

-Kita-Hatsutomi Station (北初富駅, Kita-Hatsutomi-eki) is a railway station located in the city of Kamagaya, Chiba Prefecture, Japan, operated by the Shin-Keisei Electric Railway.
+Kita-Hatsutomi Station (北初富駅, Kita-Hatsutomi-eki) is a railway station located in the city of Kamagaya, Chiba Prefecture, Japan, operated by the private railway company Keisei Electric Railway.

 Lines

-Kita-Hatsutomi Station is served by the Shin-Keisei Line, and is located 11.3 kilometers from the terminus of the line at Matsudo Station.
+Kita-Hatsutomi Station is served by the Keisei Matsudo Line, and is located 11.3 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 The station has two opposed side platforms, with the station building underneath.